lbryio/lbry.com/content/news/100-20000-illegal-college-lectures-rescued.md

 ### How to Access

 Download and install the LBRY app from [here](https://lbry.io/get?auto=1) (Available on major Desktop platforms).
 Next, start the LBRY app ([trouble starting?](https://lbry.io/faq/startup-troubleshooting))and wait for the homepage to finish loading (the validating tiles will show actual content).
 Now, click [lbry://@UCBerkeley](https://open.lbry.io/%40UCBerkeley) to access the UCBerkeley channel, or simply type `@UCBerkeley` into the search bar on top and hit the Enter key.
-This channel contains all the entries we've synced so far.
+This channel may take some time to load, please be patient.
+It contains all the entries we've synced so far.
 Each entry on the channel is the course video/audio claim page where the content can be streamed (and downloaded locally).

 For a complete listing in text format, see [lbry://ucberkeley](https://open.lbry.io/ucberkeley) or type `ucberkeley` into the search bar on top and hit the Enter key.
 Click `Download` and click `Open` to access the course listing.